Dąbrowa

 Dulcza Wielka

-Dulcza Wielka with Wola dulecka, a village in Pilzno county, about 25 kilometers north of Pilzno, about 4.5 kilometers from the post office in Radomysl Wlk.
+Dulcza Wielka, with Wola dulecka, a village in Pilzno county, about 25 kilometers north of Pilzno, about 4.5 kilometers from the post office in Radomysl Wlk.
 The Roman Catholic parish is in Zdziarzec.
 There are 286 houses, 1523 residents.
 The major estate has tillable fields 474, meadow and gardens 119, pasture 64, forest 1356 mr. The minor estate has tillable fields 1768, meadow and gardens 281, pasture 126, forest 8 mr. In the village is a one class school.
 The owner of the major estate is the Count Raczynski family of Debica.
-Lu.
-Dz.

 Submitted and translated by James Czuchra, Chicago, IL.
 Jan.2001